SimonCadge/piccollage_fileshare_challenge/readme.md

 # Simon Cadge PicCollage File Sharing Take Home Quiz

 Welcome to my PicCollage take home quiz.
-I now have a very simple app which lets you upload and download files.
-There is an index at `/shared_files` which lists all uploaded files and has links to the pages where you can create new ones or delete existing ones.
+This is now a fully featured MVP.
+The homepage at "/" links to the new file upload page, and then once a file has been uploaded you are taken to the page where the user can download the file.
+There is no way to list all of the files, so unless a user can guess the UUID of a file that someone else has uploaded they shouldn't be able to access it.

 Tests make use of active storage fixtures so we can easily test the file upload/download functionality.
 Running `rails test:all` will run the Controller, Model and System tests for SharedFiles.